Register to vote

 It is possible to let someone else vote for you.
 This is called a ‘proxy vote’.
 The person you choose must vote for the candidate you want.

 When you apply you must give a reason for needing a proxy vote, for example because of holiday or work reasons.
 Applications must be received by 5pm on the sixth working day before a particular election day.
+For the elections on Thursday 4 May 2017 the deadline was 5 pm on Tuesday 25 April 2017 so it is now too late to apply.

 Medical and employment emergencies and proxy votes